GhostMach/ms-sqlserver-docker/README.md

 # ms-sqlserver-docker
-Configures Microsoft's SQL server docker image with the correct default mount bindings for data and log files.
+Configures Microsoft's SQL Server Docker image with the correct default mount bindings for data and log files.

 ## Installation
 Prior to building the image and creating the container, ensure the following: